chrisbkelley/chrisbkelley.github.io/_posts/2021-07-29-nectar_portfolio.md

-__There are a few issues that stand out:__
+__There are a few issues that stand out:__<br>
-    - The column headers do not use identical naming conventions.
+    - The column headers do not use identical naming conventions.<br>
-    - The column headers are strings with spaces between the words.
+    - The column headers are strings with spaces between the words.<br>
-    - The second table has 9 columns than while the first table has 8 columns.
+    - The second table has 9 columns than while the first table has 8 columns.<br>
     - The nonscientific/common name column has numbers encapsulated in brackets.
-This is an artifact from links to citations in the wikipedia article.
+This is an artifact from links to citations in the wikipedia article.<br>
-    - The common names also have more than one name in a comma separated format which may not be visually appealing in plots.
+    - The common names also have more than one name in a comma separated format which may not be visually appealing in plots.<br>
     - The final column in each table is used to indicated if a nectar source is major or minor.
-Some of the entries have additional text that will need to be removed.
+Some of the entries have additional text that will need to be removed.<br>
 __The first order of business is to restructure the two tables and combine them into a dataframe.__